 git clone url

-This command saves the directory as the default directory name of the git repository To save directory name as your custom name an additional argument is to be passed for your custom name of directory
+This command saves the directory as the default directory name of the git repository To save the directory name as your custom name an additional argument is to be passed for your custom name of the directory

 git clone url custom_name

 When there is a situation when you forget to add some files to commit and want to undo any commit, it can be committed again using –amend

 You may manage your code using the Git Bash tool.
 Because it has a command-line interface, you can use scripts to automate processes.
 You can use it on Windows, Mac, and Linux because it is a cross-platform application.
 It is open-source and free.
 Some of the fundamental and sophisticated Git Bash commands have been discussed in this post.
 Git Bash’s capabilities for cloning repositories, creating and managing branches, merging branches, and undoing changes have also been addressed.

 FAQs On GitBash

 GitBash provides users to work on Git command line on Microsoft Windows environment.